catalyst-cooperative/pudl/docs/naming_conventions.rst

 In the PUDL codebase, we aspire to follow the naming and other conventions detailed in :pep:`8`.

+Admittedly we have a lot of... named things in here, and we haven't been perfect about following conventions everywhere.
+We're trying to clean things up as we come across them again in maintaining the code.

-* Imperative verbs (.e.g connect) should precede the object being acted upon (e.g. connect_db), unless the function returns a simple value (e.g. datadir).
+* Imperative verbs (e.g. connect) should precede the object being acted upon (e.g. connect_db), unless the function returns a simple value (e.g. datadir).
 * No duplication of information (e.g. form names).
-* lowercase, underscores separate words.
+* lowercase, underscores separate words (i.e. ``snake_case``).
-* Helper functions (functions used within a single module only) should be preceded by an underscore.
+* Semi-private helper functions (functions used within a single module only and not exposed via the public API) should be preceded by an underscore.
 * When the object is a table, use the full table name (e.g. ingest_fuel_ferc1).
 * When dataframe outputs are built from multiple tables, identify the type of information being pulled (e.g. "plants") and the source of the tables (e.g.